Blog / May 21, 2024

 How does AI work in search?

-It’s clear — AI-powered search is a game-changer for organizations looking to unlock the full value of their information assets.
+It’s clear — AI-powered search can be a game-changer for organizations looking to unlock the full value of their information assets.
 Compared to the traditional search we just talked about, this new technology allows companies to leverage advanced techniques to not just find information, but uncover insights.
 Natural language processing (NLP), machine learning, AI search engines can understand and interpret enterprise data in ways that traditional keyword-based search simply can't.

 Natural language processing (NLP)